hrkfdn/ncspot/.github/ISSUE_TEMPLATE/bug_report.md

  - Installed from: [e.g. AUR, brew, cargo]

 **Backtrace/Debug log**
+Please attach a debug log and backtrace if ncspot has crashed.

-Instructions on how to capture debug logs: https://github.com/hrkfdn/ncspot#usage
+Instructions on how to capture debug logs: https://github.com/hrkfdn/ncspot#debugging

-To debug crashes a backtrace is very helpful.
-Make sure you run a debug build of ncspot, e.g. by running the command mentioned in the link above.
+For backtraces, make sure you run a debug build of ncspot, e.g. by running the command mentioned in the [compilation instructions](https://github.com/hrkfdn/ncspot#compiling).
+You can find the latest backtrace at `~/.cache/ncspot/backtrace.log`.

 **Additional context**
 Add any other context about the problem here.